 It has come to our attention that during the fiscal year 2009-10, the NLC experienced weaknesses in financial controls and, as a result, was unable to ascertain the completeness of financial information.
-In response to this situation, we (the financial statement signatories) are in the process of reviewing the NLC's Financial Management Framework to ensure that NLC will strengthen its financial management.
+In response to this situation, we (the financial statement signatories) established a process to review the NLC's Financial Management Framework to ensure that NLC strengthened its financial management.

-The Auditor General of Canada is the NLC's auditor for fiscal year 2009-10.
+MacKay Landau are the auditors for NLC's fiscal year 2010-11.
 Our auditors have full access to the NLC, and meet periodically with us, to discuss the audit and related matters.

-Chris D'Arcy Deputy Minister

-Department of Finance
+Chris D'Arcy Deputy Minister Department of Finance